Before attending our convention please ensure you read in full

-- These items include, but are not limited to, replica knives, daggers, ninja weapons (metal or hard plastic kunai knives, shuriken, etc.), and combative clothing (such as metal/hard spikes)
+- These items include, but are not limited to: swords or other martial arts weapons, knives, daggers, trainer weapons, ninja weapons (metal or hard plastic kunai knives, shuriken, etc.), and combative clothing (such as metal/hard spikes)

-- Any such item purchased at the Marketplace must be wrapped before leaving the vendor’s table and taken, unopened, to a room or car.
+- Any such item purchased at the Marketplace must be wrapped before leaving the vendor’s table and immediately taken, unopened, to a room, car or bag check.

-Neither Ai-Kon Inc. nor any of its affiliates will not be held responsible for any loss, damage, theft or injury.
+Ai-Kon nor any of its affiliates, will not be held responsible for any loss, damage, theft or injury.
 Attendees are responsible for their individual actions and any repercussions that may result.

 Cosplay Contest Rules and Categories:

 - Youth- Anyone aged 12 or under – costume does not need to be made by an entrant.

 - Beginner – This is your first costume and/or costume contest.
 You cannot enter this category if you’ve won an award in Beginner/Intermediate/Masters/Best in show at Ai-kon or a larger convention.